 Aside from two unfortunate interludes during its history, in which the distillery ceased production, the Woodford team have worked long and hard to create quite simply a great tasting bourbon that truly captures the heart of Kentucky and symbolises what a true bourbon should taste like.

 The Basics: A sour mash straight Kentucky bourbon.
+Lets tuck into to the review of the Woodford Reserve bourbon:

 Eye: A profound and rich caramel coloured liquid that invokes warmth and comfort but with a flash of orange/red that adds to the intense colour.
 Its amber colour is clean and crisp.